Table of Contents

 Don’t assume the surname was always rare

 Just because your surname is unusual today, don’t assume that’s always been the case.
 Search for those names on family history websites and in genealogical records, but remember to closely analyze any finds you make.
-Don’t assume a surname was uncommon back in your ancestor’s time and therefore that any person you find with that name is part of your family tree.
+Don’t assume a last name was uncommon back in your ancestor’s time and therefore that any person you find with that name is part of your family tree.

 Use cluster research